leemason/polycast/README.md

 Nope, all vanilla js here including the ajax requests.

-**What if there is a problem during the request? will my javascript enter a loop?**
+**What if there is a problem during the request?
+Will my javascript enter a loop?**

 Nope, the next setTimeout call wont happen until the previous one has been compeleted.